ToddlerQuest

 Design for Toddlers

-Standard minimum touch targets of 44px are too small for a toddler's hand coordination.
-Every interactive element in ToddlerQuest is at least 60px, and most primary actions are significantly larger.
-This isn't accessibility compliance — it's basic usability for this age group.
+Standard 44px touch targets are too small for a toddler's coordination.
+Every interactive element is at least 60px, and most primary actions are much larger.
+Not accessibility compliance; basic usability for this age group.

 Toddlers can't read error states.
-They don't understand loading spinners.
 But they absolutely respond to sound.
-Audio became the primary feedback mechanism across all nine games: sounds confirm taps, voices reinforce correct answers, and music rewards successful moments.
-A tiered audio system uses pre-recorded MP3 files first, with the Web Speech API as a fallback, ensuring sound works reliably across devices.
+Audio became the primary feedback mechanism: taps confirm with sound, voices reinforce correct answers, music rewards success.
+Pre-recorded MP3s first, Web Speech API as fallback.

-Large touch targets, expressive characters, and immediate audio feedback define the interaction model across all nine games
+Large touch targets, expressive characters, and immediate audio feedback define the interaction model across all ten games

 Designing for the Parent Too

-The parent is always present in a session with a toddler.
-The homepage and game catalog are designed for an adult reading level, with clear descriptions of what each game teaches and the appropriate age range.
-This respects the parent's role as the gatekeeper and gives them confidence in what they're handing their child.
+The parent is always present in a toddler session.
+The homepage and game catalog are designed for an adult reading level, with clear descriptions of what each game teaches and the appropriate age range, giving parents confidence in what they're handing their child.

 Technical Approach

-The technology choices for ToddlerQuest were shaped by a single constraint: this needed to work everywhere, for every parent, without friction.
+One constraint shaped every technology choice: this needed to work everywhere, for every parent, without friction.
 No app store.
 No installation.
 No account.
 Open a browser, click a link, play.

-The primary device for a toddler session is a tablet or parent's phone.
-The layout is designed mobile-first using CSS Grid and Flexbox, with a hamburger navigation for small screens and fluid game layouts that reflow gracefully across all viewport sizes.
+The primary device for a toddler session is a tablet or phone.
+CSS Grid and Flexbox layouts reflow gracefully from desktop to the smallest screen.

 Privacy as a Core Principle

-- No account required: A child can be playing within seconds of arriving on the site.
-There is no registration, no profile, nothing to create.
+A child can be playing within seconds.
+No registration, no profile, nothing to create.

-- No analytics: There is no tracking script, no pixel, no session recording.
-We have no idea how many people use the platform or which games they play.
+No tracking script, no pixel, no session recording.
+We genuinely have no idea which games get played most.

-- No cookies: Nothing is stored in the browser beyond what's needed for the current session.
+Nothing stored in the browser beyond what's needed for the current session.

-- No advertising: The platform is entirely free with no ad networks, no sponsored content, and no in-app purchases.
+Entirely free.
+No ad networks, no sponsored content, no in-app purchases.
+Ever.

 Impact

-The best outcome of this project isn't the code — it's the clarity that came from building something with someone whose expertise is entirely different from mine.
+The best outcome of this project isn't the code; it's the clarity that came from building with someone whose expertise is entirely different from mine.
 My wife's knowledge of child development shaped every game in ways that pure design instinct wouldn't have.
 The platform is better for it.

 Lessons Learned

-- Your users will surprise you: Every assumption I brought from designing for adults was wrong for a toddler audience.
-Designing for a 3-year-old requires rebuilding your mental model of how people interact with interfaces from the ground up.
+- Your users will surprise you.
+Every assumption I brought from designing for adults was wrong for a toddler audience.
+Designing for a 3-year-old requires rebuilding your mental model from the ground up.

-- Zero constraints is a trap: Having no client, no deadline, and no brief sounds like freedom.
-In reality, the clearest projects come from clear constraints.
-My wife's role as the product voice gave the project direction and kept scope from sprawling.
+- Zero constraints is a trap.
+Having no client, deadline, or brief sounds like freedom.
+In reality, clarity comes from constraints.
+My wife's role as the product voice kept scope from sprawling.

-- Simplicity is earned, not assumed: The simplest-looking games took the most design work.
-Every decision about what to remove — which interactions to cut, which information to strip out — required real thought about what a toddler actually needs in that moment.
+- Simplicity is earned, not assumed.
+The simplest-looking games took the most design work.
+Every decision about what to remove required real thought about what a toddler actually needs in that moment.

-- No framework is a framework: Building with zero dependencies forces architectural clarity.
-Without a framework making decisions for you, every structural choice is intentional.
-The result is a codebase that's easy to read, easy to extend, and has no hidden abstractions.
+- No framework is a framework.
+Building with zero dependencies forces architectural clarity.
+Every structural choice is intentional — the codebase is easy to read, extend, and has no hidden abstractions.

-- Privacy-first is a design constraint, not just a policy: Committing to no data collection changed how we thought about the product.
-Features that depend on user history or personalization simply weren't options.
-That narrowing of scope made the remaining decisions easier and the product more focused.
+- Privacy-first is a design constraint, not just a policy.
+Committing to no data collection removed entire categories of features from consideration.
+That narrowing of scope made every remaining decision easier.